sjg20/u-boot-concept/doc/develop/bootflow.rst

 Device hierarchy
 ----------------

-A bootdevice device is a child of the media device.
-In this example, you can see that the bootdevice is a sibling of the block device and both are children of media device::
+A bootdev device is a child of the media device.
+In this example, you can see that the bootdev is a sibling of the block device and both are children of media device::

     mmc           0  [ + ]   bcm2835-sdhost        |   |-- mmc@7e202000
     blk           0  [ + ]   mmc_blk               |   |   |-- mmc@7e202000.blk
-    bootdevice    0  [   ]   mmc_bootdevice        |   |   `-- mmc@7e202000.bootdevice
+    bootdev    0  [   ]   mmc_bootdev        |   |   `-- mmc@7e202000.bootdev
     mmc           1  [ + ]   sdhci-bcm2835         |   |-- sdhci@7e300000
     blk           1  [   ]   mmc_blk               |   |   |-- sdhci@7e300000.blk
-    bootdevice    1  [   ]   mmc_bootdevice        |   |   `-- sdhci@7e300000.bootdevice
+    bootdev    1  [   ]   mmc_bootdev        |   |   `-- sdhci@7e300000.bootdev

-The bootdevice device is typically created automatically in the media uclass' `post_bind()` method.
+The bootdev device is typically created automatically in the media uclass' `post_bind()` method.
 This is typically something like this::

-    ret = bootdevice_setup_for_dev(dev, "eth_bootdevice");
+    ret = bootdev_setup_for_dev(dev, "eth_bootdev");
         if (ret)
-            return log_msg_ret("bootdevice", ret);
+            return log_msg_ret("bootdev", ret);

-Here, `eth_bootdevice` is the name of the Ethernet bootdevice driver and `dev` is the ethernet device.
-This function is safe to call even if bootdevice is not enabled, since it does nothing in that case.
+Here, `eth_bootdev` is the name of the Ethernet bootdev driver and `dev` is the ethernet device.
+This function is safe to call even if bootdev is not enabled, since it does nothing in that case.
 It can be added to all uclasses which implement suitable media.